 Benchmark C: Job Placement—After completion of the 90th day of paid employment, invoiced on or after the 91st day of paid employment

 Benchmark outcome payments are made when the provider achieves the outcomes required for each benchmark.
-Each benchmark is paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.
+Each benchmark is paid only once for each customer between Active Status (customer has an individualized plan for employment (IPE)) and Closure Status of a VR case.

 The customer's job must:

-be full-time or part-time based on customer choice;
+be full-time or part-time based on customer’s choice;

 exist in a competitive, integrated work setting; and